As You Like It (2006 film): Reception

-Review aggregator website Rotten Tomatoes reports that 36% of 14 surveyed critics gave it a positive review; the average rating is 4.67/10.
-Metacritic, rated it 75 out of 100 based on 15 reviews.
+Review aggregator website Rotten Tomatoes reports that 42% of 12 surveyed critics gave the film a positive review with an average rating of 4.7/10.
+Review aggregator Metacritic gave the film a rating of 75 out of 100 based on 15 reviews.

 Philip French of The Observer called it less successful than Branagh's previous Shakespeare adaptations.
 Peter Bradshaw of The Guardian rated it 3/5 stars and wrote that it "deserves a look".
 Anthony Quinn of The Independent rated it 1/5 stars and wrote, "[T]he only way you could make the spiralling absurdities of As You Like It work would be to transform it into a fast-paced comedy".
 Many American critics called the film a "comeback" for Branagh's Shakespeare adaptations, which had reached what many considered a low point with Love's Labour's Lost.
 A negative US reviewer was film critic Stanley Kauffmann, who had admired Branagh's film versions of Henry V, Much Ado About Nothing, and Hamlet; he blasted the film, saying that he could barely get through it, and that, by giving it such an unusual setting, Branagh seemed to be trying to "apologize" to the viewing audience for the fact that As You Like It was a Shakespeare film.
 Critic Virginia Heffernan, writing for The New York Times, was also negative, pointing out that film reduces the role of main character Rosalind: "Mr. Branagh has teased out every manly rivalry and preserved every hey-nonny-nonny of the kooks in the Forest of Arden, but slashed passages of the repartee that defines Rosalind."

-Awards
+Accolades

-Bryce Dallas Howard received a Golden Globe Award nomination for Best Actress in a Made-for-TV Film or Miniseries, but did not win the award.
+At the 64th Golden Globes ceremony, Bryce Dallas Howard received a nomination in the category Best Actress – Television Series Musical or Comedy.

-Kevin Kline won a Screen Actors Guild Award for Best Performance by a Male Actor in a Television Movie or Miniseries for his performance as Jaques.
+At the 14th Screen Actors Guild Awards ceremony, Kevin Kline won the award for Outstanding Actor in a Miniseries or Television Movie for his performance as Jaques.